 Level Four Punishment could apply if no aggravating or mitigating factors are present or aggravating factors are substantially counterbalanced by any mitigating factors.
 Penalties include a minimum of 48 hours in jail or 48 hours of community service and a maximum of 120 days, plus a fine of up to $500.

 Level Five Punishment would include a minimum of 24 hours in jail or 24 hours of community service and a maximum of 120 days, plus a fine of up to $200.
-The punishment could be applied if there are no aggravating or mitigating factors or mitigating factors substantially outweigh any aggravating factors.
+The punishment of this level could be applied if there are no aggravating or mitigating factors or mitigating factors substantially outweigh any aggravating factors.

 Penalties can vary for the offense if the driver has three or more DWI convictions within the 10 years prior to the current offense.
 The crime could be considered a felony, which could carry at least one year in prison.

 In addition to the criminal penalties listed above, it is important to know an arrest for a North Carolina impaired driving offense could lead to your driver’s license being administratively revoked for at least 30 days.
 If you are convicted of the offense, you could lose driving privileges for even longer.

 Speak to a DWI Defense Lawyer in Raleigh Today!